AmirClark1/Online-Course-Registration-System/README.md

 The project demonstrates software requirements planning, system design, database-backed application logic, and documentation practices.

+## Project Scope

+This project focuses on the design phase of the software development lifecycle, including requirements gathering, system modeling, and documentation.

+No full implementation is included.

 ## Features
 - Student registration workflow
 - Course browsing